zhangmx1997/fse21-jsisolate-artifact/README.md

 ./auto.sh
 ```

-The above command will execute the following python scripts.
+The above command will execute the following python scripts for reproducing our results step by step.
 You may comment some of them to avoid redoing some computation.

 * collect.py: collect object access logs for generating isolation policies